-The third output of the CLAIRE compiler is a set of functions.
-CLAIRE generates a C++ function for each method in the CLAIRE file.
+The third output of the CLAIRE compiler is a set of functions (or methods).
+CLAIRE generates a Go function for each method in the CLAIRE file.
 The function uses a name that is unique to the method as explained in Section 6.5.
-The function name associated to a method can be printed with the c_interface(m:method) method.
-The input variables (as for any local variables) are a straightforward translation from CLAIRE (same name, equivalent C++ type).
-The body of the function is the C code that is equivalent to the original CLAIRE body of the method.
-The C++ code generated by CLAIRE is an almost straightforward translation of the source code.
-The only exceptions are the additional GC protection instructions that are added by the compiler.
-These macros (GC...) can be ignored when reading the code (they are semantically transparent) but they should not be removed !
-In addition, CLAIRE also produces one load function for each file f (with name "load_f") that contains code that builds all the objects, including the classes and methods, contained in the file.
+The input variables (as for any local variables) are a straightforward translation from CLAIRE (same name, equivalent Go type).
+The body of the function is the Go code that is equivalent to the original CLAIRE body of the method.
+The Go code generated by CLAIRE is an almost straightforward translation of the source code, modulo the two caveat previously made (handling of exceptions and dynamically-typed code).
+In addition, CLAIRE also produces one load function for each module m (with name "m.MetaLoad()") that contains code that builds all the objects, including the classes and methods, contained in the file.